 The S-57 attribute HORACC for FLODOC will not be converted.
 It is considered that this attribute is not relevant for Floating Dock in S-101.

-For S-57 FLODOC of type area is designated as being part of Group 1 (Skin of the Earth) feature coverage.
+For S-57 FLODOC of geometric primitive area is designated as being part of Group 1 (Skin of the Earth) feature coverage.
 In S-101, Floating Dock has been removed from Group 1 (see S-101 DCEG clause 2.5.1.1).
 Data Producers must ensure that appropriate S-101 Skin of the Earth feature coverage exists under any converted Floating Dock feature, for example an Unsurveyed Area feature that shares the geometry of the Floating Dock.
 Where an instance of the Object class CTNARE has been encoded in S-57 to indicate periodicity of the dock using the attributes INFORM or TXTDSC, the corresponding S-101 instance of the Feature type Caution Area must be examined and amended/deleted as required; and the date information encoded using the complex attribute fixed date range for the Floating Dock.

 Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Floating Dock in S-101: